 Rather than simply lose, you help your opponent win and save humanity by jumping on monster die.

 You lose and made no sacrifices.
 The monster eats you and your opponent wins.
 But at least humanity lives on!

 You both lose.
 The FoS never gets closed and monster eats everyone!

 Note: Play the game a few times without the Manhole Expansion to get a feel for strategy and tactics.

 Place the manhole cover behind monster with the SEWER side facing up.

-Manhole cover can be used to knock monster down OR to open the closed FoS.
+The manhole cover can be used to knock monster down OR to open the closed FoS.

 On a 7 you can:

-- Throw the claimed manhole cover to pry open the closed FoS lid and continue the game
+- throw the claimed manhole cover to pry open the closed FoS lid and continue the game.

 Claiming the manhole cover activates the monster if not yet activated.